Jiang15/Deep-Learning-Project-1/Project2/Readme.md

 ### Folders and Files
-- `models`:
+- `model`:
-  - `FNN.py`: contains FNN model
+  - `layers.py`: contains Linear for fully connected layer, Relu, Tanh, Leaky Relu, Exponential Relu and Sigmoid activation function layers.
-  - `RCNN.py`: contains RCNN model
+  - `loss_func.py`: contains MSE loss function
-  - `ResNet.py`: condtains ResNet model
+  - `optimizers.py`: condtains SGD, moment SGD, Adagrad, Adam optmizers
-  - `Siamese.py`: condtains SiameseNet model
+  - `Module.py`: condtains model for layers
+  - `Sequential.py`: condtains Sequential function to connect different layers
 - `helpers.py`: contains helper functions for training and testing
-- `test.py`: run to traininng the four models.
-It trains each models for 11 rounds and 25 epochs in each round.
+- `test.py`: run to train and test model with three hidden layers of 25 units using SGD as optimizer, MES loss as loss function and Relu, Tanh as activation function.

 ## Getting Started
-- Run `test.py` to train the four models.
-Mean loss and accuracy and its standard deviation for training and testing will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss for each model.
+- Run `test.py` to train and test the model with 50 epochs.
+Cross validation is automatically run for get best learning rate.
+The MSE loss, training and testing error is logging for each epoch.
+Final training and testing error is printed at the end.

-- Cross validation: If you want to test cross validation to check learning rate for four models, please reset the boolean flag - 'run_cross_validation' varaible to true.